-B. DISTRICT OFFICE, FILE NAME, AND NUMBER: CENAP-OP-R-2017-0190 (Crowley Residence Sea Isle City CM) C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Jersey County/parish/borough: Cape May City: Sea Isle City Center coordinates of site (lat/long in degree decimal format): Lat.
-39.130° N, Long. -74.713° W. Universal Transverse Mercator: Name of nearest waterbody: Townsends Inlet - Intracoastal Waterway Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Townsends Inlet - Intracoastal Waterway Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
-Check if other sites (e.g., offsite mitigation sites, disposal sites, etc...) are associated with this action and are recorded on a different JD form.
+B. DISTRICT OFFICE, FILE NAME, AND NUMBER: NAP-2020-00477-97 (Deepwater Redevelopment Pennsville SC) C. PROJECT LOCATION AND BACKGROUND INFORMATION: State: New Jersey County/parish/borough: Salem City: Pennsville Center coordinates of site (lat/long in degree decimal format): Lat.
+39.678998° N, Long75.503621° W. Universal Transverse Mercator: Name of nearest waterbody: Delaware River Name of nearest Traditional Navigable Water (TNW) into which the aquatic resource flows: Name of watershed or Hydrologic Unit Code (HUC): Check if map/diagram of review area and/or potential jurisdictional areas is/are available upon request.
+Check if other sites (e.g., offsite mitigation sites, disposal sites, etc) are associated with this action and are recorded on a different JD form.
 D. REVIEW PERFORMED FOR SITE EVALUATION (CHECK ALL THAT APPLY): Office (Desk) Determination.
-Date: 1/29/2018 Field Determination.
-Date(s): SECTION II: SUMMARY OF FINDINGS A. RHA SECTION 10 DETERMINATION OF JURISDICTION.
-There Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review area.
+Date: 15-FEB-2023, 22-SEP-2020 Field Determination.
+Date(s): CTION II: SUMMARY OF FINDINGS RHA SECTION 10 DETERMINATION OF JURISDICTION. re Are "navigable waters of the U.S." within Rivers and Harbors Act (RHA) jurisdiction (as defined by 33 CFR part 329) in the review a.
 [Required] Waters subject to the ebb and flow of the tide.
-Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce.
-Explain: B. CWA SECTION 404 DETERMINATION OF JURISDICTION.
-There Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
+Waters are presently used, or have been used in the past, or may be susceptible for use to transport interstate or foreign commerce Explain: The Salem Canal (identified in the subject plan set as Area "WAK") is listed in the Philadelphia District navigable water study. В. CWA SECTION 404 DETERMINATION OF JURISDICTION.
+The re Are "waters of the U.S." within Clean Water Act (CWA) jurisdiction (as defined by 33 CFR part 328) in the review area.
 [Required] 1.
 Waters of the U.S. a.
-Indicate presence of waters of U.S. in review area (check all that apply): 1 TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
-Identify (estimate) size of waters of the U.S. in the review area: Non-wetland waters: .03 acres.
-Wetlands: .04 acres. c.
-Limits (boundaries) of jurisdiction based on: Established by HTL and 1987 Delineation Manual.
-Elevation of established OHWM (if known): Non-regulated waters/wetlands (check if applicable):3
+Indicate presence of waters of U.S. in review area (check all that apply): TNWs, including territorial seas Wetlands adjacent to TNWs Relatively permanent waters2 (RPWs) that flow directly or indirectly into TNWs Non-RPWs that flow directly or indirectly into TNWs Wetlands directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to but not directly abutting RPWs that flow directly or indirectly into TNWs Wetlands adjacent to non-RPWs that flow directly or indirectly into TNWs Impoundments of jurisdictional waters Isolated (interstate or intrastate) waters, including isolated wetlands b.
+Identify (estimate) size of waters of the U.S. in the review area: